-As usual, Gladwell’s book is never an easy read.
-However, the topic of Blink caught my interests a whole lot.
-The book covers ideas, research, and stories about our unconscious mind and snap judgments.
+The topic in the book Blink caught my interests a whole lot.
+It covers ideas, research, and stories about our unconscious mind and snap judgments.

 Snap judgments are undervalued by the majority of us because it is invisible, frugal, and out of our conscious.
 But it’s highly valuable—or destructive—because there are times when we have to make decisions under fast-moving, high-pressure situation.
 Just like our conscious mind, it can be trained, with practices and be framed, with the manipulation of our environment.